wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

     - the matured fibre caps on all bundles;
     - the aerenchymatous ground tissue between the bundles.

-Score the number of vascular bundles in each of **two separate fields** under the X4 objective, and work out the average number of bundles per cm2.
+Score the number of vascular bundles in each of two separate fields under the X4 objective, and work out the average number of bundles per cm$^2$.
 You will need to calculate the diameter of the X4 field from the measurement given above.